Nattapong52/last_minute_study_kit/README.md

 - May cause sudden motivation
 - May make you feel like crying
-- May smell like Red Bull and regret
+- May smell like energy drink and regret

 _This summary was proudly powered by 5 Red Bulls per day and no actual meals._
 _If you're reading this, please eat something.
 Unlike me._